 AI solutions, via mobile, provide patient feedback on healthcare data elements captured on their cell phone or wearable devices for medication adherence or a motivational voice that encourages fitness activities and healthy wellness habits.

 AI Healthcare bots interact through a chat window on websites or via telephone to help patients with healthcare care requests.
-Bots offer 24/7 assistance for scheduling, billing and other clinical requests.
+Bots offer 24/7 assistance for scheduling, billing, and other clinical applications.

-AI solutions helps licensed surgeons, perform fine precision surgeries and in tight spaces and with less tremors than would be possible by the human hand alone.
+AI solutions help licensed surgeons, perform exceptional precision surgeries and in tight spaces and with fewer tremors that would be possible by the human hand alone.

 Personal Healthcare Management

-Patients are proactively getting involved in managing their own personal health.
-AI-supported Wearables and connected digital devices are assisting individuals make healthy lifestyle choices addressing conditions such as asthma, COPD, heart arrhythmia, pain management etc.
+Patients are proactively getting involved in managing their health.
+AI-supported Wearables and connected digital devices are assisting individuals in making healthy lifestyle choices addressing conditions such as asthma, COPD, heart arrhythmia, pain management, etc.

 Gartner reported in 2017 AI Research: